 Allocation of profits within professional services firms

-The ATO published the long-awaited final Practice Compliance Guideline PCG 2021/4 for the allocation of profits by professional firms.
-With the start date deferred to 1 July 2022, there’s now a two-year transitional period to 1 July 2024 for arrangements that were low risk under the Suspended Guidelines.
-To be on the front foot, it’s important to consider the impact of the PCG on your business structures, remuneration and compliance obligations.
+With the Practice Compliance Guideline PCG 2021/4 for the allocation of profits by professional firms’ transition period to 1 July 2024 now complete, businesses must have new arrangements in place, replacing the previous low-risk provisions under the Suspended Guidelines.
+As organisations adapt to this change, it’s important to consider the impact of the PCG on your business structures, remuneration and compliance obligations.
 Reach out for support around assessing areas of exposure, implications for existing arrangements, forecast income and more.

 Considering M&A to achieve vertical integration